 Like plants involved in BSPM, weevil pollinators display a series of morphological, physiological and behavioral features that may constitute adaptations to pollination mutualisms.
 Weevil pollinators have been less studied than the plants they pollinate, so not only their shared morphological features have been scarcely reported, but also the function and adaptive significance of these features are generally unexplored.
 This section provides a summary of what is known to date, with the aim of identifying general trends associated with BSPM pollination, as well as pointing out more peculiar cases.

 Known weevil species involved in BSPM are small-sized beetles, with body size ranging from a few millimeters to about one centimeter (1.1 mm, Staminodeus inermis (Franz 2001); 8.6 mm in Anchylorhynchus burmeisteri (de Medeiros & Vanin 2020), rostrum excluded).
 Body shape is often consistent with floral morphology; for example, the body of weevils associated with cycads in Belidae and Brentidae is very flat and allows individuals to enter the cracks of megasporophylls.
 In most species, the body colors are pale yellow, reddish or brown; they usually match the color or shape of their floral substrates, probably to limit predation (Figures 3, 4).
-The matching colors are either obtained due to the color of the integument itself (e.g., in Andranthobius, Cotithene, Derelomus, Ebenacobius, Elaeidobius, Prosoestus) or due to the colors of the integument and scales covering it (e.g., in Anchylorhynchus; Valente & da Silva 2014; Valente et al. 2019; de Medeiros & Vanin 2020; Haran et al. 2020, 2022a).
+The matching colors are either obtained due to the color of the integument itself (e.g., in Andranthobius, Cotithene, Derelomus, Ebenacobius, Elaeidobius, Prosoestus) or due to the colors of the integument and scales covering it (e.g., in Anchylorhynchus; Valente & da Silva 2014; de Medeiros & Vanin 2020; Haran et al. 2020, 2022a).
 In some species, the shape of the elytra forms an angled surface mimicking the shape of the petals of the host plant (e.g., Derelomus subcostatus, D. costiger and D. piriformis; see Figure 4E).
-Overall, there appears to be a strong selective pressure to mimic floral substrates as suggested by the various examples of strongly converging phenotypes among unrelated species associated with the same host plant (e.g., Derelomus pallidus and Ebenacobius rectirostris on Euclea racemosa; Haran et al. 2022b; Figure 4A, B).
-This pattern of mimicry is, however, found almost exclusively in species active during the day on inflorescences, with little or no space to hide (i.e. most Derelomini associated with Arecaceae or Ebenaceae).
-In weevil lineages that remain hidden in floral chambers or inflorescences during the day, the integuments are usually pale brown or reddish in color, and they do not specifically match floral substrates (e.g., in Cyclanthura; Ochyromerini; Figure 4C, F).
+Overall, there seems to be a selective pressure to mimic floral substrates as suggested by the various examples of strongly converging phenotypes among unrelated species associated with the same host plant (e.g., Derelomus pallidus and Ebenacobius rectirostris on Euclea racemosa; Haran et al. 2022b; Figure 4A, B), but whether these phenotypes really provide an advantage in escaping predation has not been formally explored.
+Interestingly, patterns of mimicry are generally found in species active during the day on inflorescences, with little or no space to hide (i.e. most Derelomini associated with Arecaceae or Ebenaceae).
+Conversely, in weevil lineages that remain hidden in floral chambers or inflorescences during the day, the integuments are usually pale brown or reddish in color, and they do not specifically match floral substrates (e.g., in Cyclanthura; Ochyromerini; Figure 4C, F).
 Notable exceptions to this pattern include Montella weevils (Baridinae), which exhibit a dark body integument contrasting with the color of its host’s flowers (Nunes et al. 2018) and some species of Anchylorhynchus weevils with extreme polymorphism showing disruptive patterns such as black and yellow stripes (de Medeiros & Vanin 2020).